ssbc/ssb-threads/readme.md

 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.

+### `ssb.threads.recentHashtags(opts, cb)`

+Call the callback with an array of hashtags labels of length `opts.limit` (defaults to 10 if unspecified). "hashtagLabel" here means `msg.value.content.channel` and `msg.value.content.mentions[].link` (omitting the `#`).
+Results are ordered with the most recent first, as determined by the log.

+* `opts.limit`: number, required.
+Limits the number of results that are returned.
+* `opts.preserveCase`: optional boolean, default `false`.
+Return the hashtag labels with their original casing.
+By default, all hashtag labels are converted to lowercase but there are times when it's preferable to preserve the casing as seen in the log.

 ### `ssb.threads.privateUpdates(opts)`

 Returns a ("live") pull stream that emits the message key (string) for thread roots every time there is a new reply or root, and that passes the (optional) allowlist or blocklist.